mui/material-ui/docs/pages/blog/hello-grid-version-2.md

 In version 2, `Grid` is always an item—similar to the Flexbox item in CSS—so the `item` prop is no longer needed.

-We also update the grid styles to work with ellipsis text by default, so the `zeroMinWidth` prop is removed.
+The new `Grid` automatically handles the sizing of truncated text that's too long for its container, so we've also removed the `zeroMinWidth` prop since it's no longer needed:

 ```diff
  <Grid container spacing={2}>